Commercial vs. Non-Commercial Radio

 What This Means for Promotion Campaigns

-As someone promoting to radio, the distinction between commercial radio and non-commercial radio comes down to much more than a barrage of ads between song plays.
+As someone promoting to the radio, the distinction between commercial radio and non-commercial radio comes down to much more than a barrage of ads between-song plays.
 From a promotion standpoint, you have to approach these stations in different ways, and usually at different stages in your career.